Synchronicity89/RobotAttack/README.md

 - AI Demo (direct URL, optional):
   - http://localhost:3001/AIDemo/index.html
 - Seeds: When supported, pass a seed via query param (?seed=1234) or Control Panel input.
 - Levels: Use the level query param to enable new mechanics in the Human game.
-Example: ?level=2
+Example: ?level=2.
+The AI Demo page also has a top-right Level selector (or use ?level=1|2) that influences the policy model it loads and the observation conditioning.
 - Run tests:
   - npm run test:integration